Farm to School

 Use this video about dairy farming and cow care and this video from the USDA’s Farm to School initiative to learn more and get your team excited about how this program will be educational and improve the eating choices for your entire school community.

-This Play has two important parts: education (i.e., learning about farm-raised and -grown food and dairy in your area and understanding their benefits) and implementation (bringing locally produced food and dairy into your school in a practical way that fits local and school regulations and budgets).
+This Play has two important parts: education (learning about farm-raised and farm-grown food and dairy in your area and understanding their benefits) and implementation (bringing locally produced food and dairy into your school in a practical way that fits local and school regulations and budgets).
 It will take a little bit of time and patience to run this Play successfully, so meet with your team to set short- and long-term goals.
 That will keep everyone encouraged and positive that you are moving in the right direction.
 This collection of resources will help you stay on track:

 Organize a trip to visit a local dairy farm to follow milk from the farm to your glass.
 Be sure to document your trip with photos or videos.
 Try to take images of all the various people working on the farm and learn what they do.
-Use your agricultural workforce handout to map the pictures and people back to what you've already learned about farming work.
+Use your agriculture workforce handout to map the pictures and people back to what you’ve already learned about farming work.
 If the farm is too far away, try arranging for the farmer to use Skype or FaceTime to talk with your groups or view a virtual farm tour.
 You can also use these videos from Fuel Up to Play 60 supporters all over the country to show students how farming is important to their community in many ways.

 Understanding where your food comes from and trying new, nutritious options is just the start of building healthier eating habits.
 The next step is to make those foods easier to get on a daily basis.
 See how two schools have started working on their own farm-to-school Plays here and here.